Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 It is often necessary to cache the retrieval of content streams of documents residing in the repository as these can be large in size.
-A typical setup to support this scenario (as shown in the following figure) is to place an HTTP cache proxy between the client (for example, a web browser) and the Alfresco Content Services server.
+A typical setup to support this scenario (as shown in the following figure) is to place an HTTP cache proxy between the client (for example, a web browser) and the Content Services server.

 ![caching-setup]({% link content-services/images/caching-setup.png %})